 Dilute Tortie Coat

 You may be wondering how dilute torties get this unique coat scheme.
 The answer is rather simple to state but potentially difficult to understand.
 Genetics impact a cat’s coat.
-As a result, dilute torties have a specific genetic background, which allows them to have the unique diluted double-colored scheme.
+As a result, dilute torties have a specific genetic background, which allows them to have a unique diluted double-colored scheme.

 To fully understand the dilute tortie coat, we have to dig into genetics.
 This is a bit confusing, but the effort is worth it.

-Before jumping into the coat genetics specifically, it’s important to understand that there are two sex chromosomes: a Y chromosome and an X chromosome.
+Before jumping into coat genetics specifically, it’s important to understand that there are two sex chromosomes: a Y chromosome and an X chromosome.
 Females have two X chromosomes, whereas males have one X chromosome and one Y chromosome.